Updated: May 31, 2017

 Online programs in accounting are an affordable, accessible, and flexible way to earn an associate degree, especially if you find yourself in a situation that makes going back to school either logistically or financially problematic.
 Despite the stigma online programs once held, they have mostly shed those stereotypes and have increasingly solid reputations, in large part because online programs are developed and taught by the same faculty who teach the traditional, on-campus courses.
 And in most cases, the diploma looks exactly the same as those garnered by “traditional students,” yet it was obtained at half the price.

-What are the Associate in Accounting Programs in the Country?
+What are the Best Associate’s in Accounting Degrees in the Country?

 Below are the fifty best online accounting associate programs in the country.
 While some programs are business heavy in their curricular emphasis and others are strictly accounting driven, they all share one thing in common despite the difference of concentration: they are the best at teaching accounting through an online platform.
 Here at College Choice we’ve collated and compared the academic reputation, student satisfaction, affordability, and average annual salary of graduates from online AA/AS in Accounting programs across the country to create a definitive ranking of the nation’s fifty best.
 We first chose programs with the most renowned academic reputation and from those pared the list down to those with high retention rates—a reflection of student satisfaction—added those with the most economical accessibility, and finally we included the averages of early career salaries (care of PayScale) to arrive at a list marked by thorough research and extensive data aggregation.
 Our figures come from the university and colleges’ websites as well as nationally recognized U.S. News & World Report and The National Center for Education Statistics.